kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 We could do nothing and simply document that despite its historical placement in a subfield of the `Configuration` struct, `podOptions.namespaceSelector` also applies to the `StatefulSet` and `Deployment` integrations.

+### Generalize filtering, but don't change the API.

+We could change the webhooks to apply `podOptions.namespaceSelector` to all integrations without introducing `managedJobsNamespaceSelector`.
+This increases the confusion around the API, but could be a useful tactical move if we expect to remove `manageJobsWithoutQueueNames` in favor of KEP-2936.

 ### Validating Admission Policies